hackeryarn/blog/content/post/universally-testable-dependencies.md

 tests less complicated and ensure they are running fast.

 # Setting up your code to enable DI
-*I am using ES6 and Jest throughout this guide.
+*I am using [Babel](https://babeljs.io/) and [Jest](https://facebook.github.io/jest/) throughout this guide.
 However, you can easily adapt this technique to any JavaScript setup.*

 To start off, put all dependencies which should not execute during a test into an exported `deps` object.